 This hot fudge pudding cake will most likely become a regular feature and a real hit around your table!

-The moral of the story is, don't try to impress Scottish relatives with food because I think Gordon Ramsay has scared the bejesus out of us all and second, this cake may not look like a showstopper but the proof is in the puddin' when you taste it as they say!
+The moral of the story is, don't try to impress Scottish relatives with food because I think Gordon Ramsay has scared the bejesus out of us all and second, this cake may not look like a showstopper but the proof is in the puddin', as they say, when you taste it!

 Hot Fudge Pudding Cake